andmarti1424/sc-im/Readme.md

 ### Donations

-Please.
-I mean, Please.. make a DONATION with PayPal.
+Please make a DONATION with PayPal so I can replace my broken laptop.
-A lot of features are in the roadmap.
+I am currently developing SC-IM connecting to a headless NAS remotely.

 If you wish to make a donation, please send money to scim.spreadsheet@gmail.com via PayPal.

 Thanks.